 Original Court Document: View Document

-Reasoning: The court found that Shiver contacted an EEO counselor within 45 days of January 5, 2005, indicating that his administrative complaint was indeed timely.
+The court found that Shiver contacted an EEO counselor within 45 days of January 5, 2005, indicating that his administrative complaint was indeed timely.
+Consequently, the appellate court vacated the district court's summary judgment and remanded the case for further proceedings.